l3dlp-sandbox/defyne/README.md

 # DEFyne

-This repo contains the work-in-progress Fyne IDE.
+This repo contains historical initial work on a Fyne IDE.

+The ability to work with JSON representation of Fyne widgets has been split out to a new project, [refyne](../refyne).

+Efforts to build Fyne IDE have largely move to the [Apptrix.ai](https://apptrix.ai) project.

 ## Features

 * Embedded terminal
 * GUI Editor
 * Image preview

-## TODO

-* Various types of editor
-* Syntax highlighting
-* Standard test/debug launchers

 ## Screenshot